MTabbutt/Cosmology/README.md

 ## _Note: Have been saving rendered notebooks to this repo so it is large in size.
-Suggest downloading specific files instead of a clone if worried about the space it will take up._
+Suggest downloading specific files instead of a clone if worried about the space it will take up.
+75 MB (09_2020)_

 <h1> Cosmology Project Folder Details: </h1>